-> If you decide to withdraw from the course that required the Library modules you may inform the Library staff if you decide to be un-enrolled in the Library’s Brightspace classroom.
-If you have completed any content, quizzes, or discussions, these will be unavailable to you in the future if you withdraw.
+If you decide to withdraw from the course that required the Library modules you may inform the Library staff if you decide to be un-enrolled in the Library’s Brightspace classroom.
+If you have completed any content or quizzes these will be unavailable to you in the future if you withdraw.

-> The Fall 2017 information literacy modules will be made available to students and faculty associated with all Wayne College course sections on Monday, August 28, 2017 at 8:00 a.m.
+The information literacy modules for the 2019-2020 academic year (Summer 2019, Fall 2019, Spring 2020) will be made available to students and faculty associated with all Wayne College course sections on Monday, August 26th.

-> The classroom can be accessed directly by following the following link: Wayne College Library Services Fall 2017
+The classroom can be accessed directly by following the following link: Wayne College Library Services 2019-2020

-> You will need to enter your UAnet ID credentials.
+You will need to enter your UAnet ID credentials.

 If you receive an error message, contact Maureen Lerch immediately.

 Chat service is available during normal hours of operation.